Sameer Dixit takes over as State Secretary, BJP Film Union, Maharashtra State | www.lokmattimes.com

 Sameer Dixit takes over as State Secretary, BJP Film Union, Maharashtra State

-In a major development, BJP Film Union, Maharashtra State has strengthened its leadership team with the induction of a firebrand distributor from Maharashtra who has championed causes of regular screening slots of Marathi Films at theatres and multiplexes to lead the BJPs Film Union as State Secretary under the guidance of Sandeep Ghuge, President.
+Shri Sameer Dixit State Secretary, BJP Film and BJP Mumbai President Shri Ashishji Shelar Mumbai (Maharashtra) [India], February 24: In ...

+Shri Sameer Dixit State Secretary, BJP Film and BJP Mumbai President Shri Ashishji Shelar

-In a major development, BJP Film Union, Maharashtra State has strengthened its leadership team with the induction of a firebrand distributor from Maharashtra who has championed causes of regular screening slots of Marathi Films at theatres and multiplexes to lead the BJPs Film Union as State Secretary under the guidance of Sandeep Ghuge, President.
+Mumbai (Maharashtra) [India], February 24: In a major development, BJP Film Union, Maharashtra State has strengthened its leadership team with the induction of a firebrand distributor from Maharashtra who has championed causes of regular screening slots of Marathi Films at theatres and multiplexes to lead the BJPs Film Union as State Secretary under the guidance of Shri Sandeep Ghuge, President.

 The function was also marked with the entry into BJP Film Union associates and functionaries associated with the film industry to assist him in various roles and included Rishikesh Bhirangi, Basant Talreja, Sunil Samat, Shaukat Pathan, Prakash Modhve, Kavita Kapoor, Shilpa Rathi, Raju Kamble, Chandresh Sharma, Kunjbihari Aggarwal have also joined the BJP Film Union.

-After taking over the position of State Representative, Sameer Dixit also met with the Hon.
-Minister of Culture, Sudhir Mungantiwar, and BJP Mumbai President Ashishji Shelar for further guidance.
+After taking over the position of State Representative, Shri Sameer Dixit also met with the Hon.
+Minister of Culture, Mr. Sudhir Mungantiwar, and BJP Mumbai President Shri Ashishji Shelar for further guidance.

 Distributors, Producers and film industry well-wishers were present on this occasion.

-The photographs pertain to the occasion of Sameer Dixit being appointed as the State Secretary (Distribution) of the BJP Film Union.
+The photographs pertain to the occasion Mr. Sameer Dixit being appointed as the State Secretary (Distribution) of the BJP Film Union.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app